JoeySoprano420/AICompilerPlus/README.md

 ## **8. Conclusion**
 This integrated system offers a powerful combination of **AI-driven insights** and **task automation**, making it ideal for complex workflows involving large codebases, real-time task prioritization, and dynamic execution management.
 With a carefully designed communication layer and single-executable packaging, it delivers a seamless, efficient, and scalable user experience.

+Additional Notes:
+The script automates everything, but if any errors arise (e.g., missing tools), follow prompts to manually install or troubleshoot.

+The C++ libraries are built and installed system-wide.

+Python dependencies are installed globally.
+You may modify the script to install them in a virtual environment if preferred.

+With this setup, your AI Compiler + system will have all the necessary dependencies in place.